Will-McBurney/NGSSimulator/README.md

 ## How to Run:

+You must run in command line.
+There is no GUI...yet...

 Argument examples:
 "java -jar NGSSimulator all" --runs the simulation with approach 100K samples for each division estimated and naive using "data/teams.csv"
 "java -jar NGSSimulator [div]" --runs the simulation with approach 100K samples for [div] using estimated technique